 Artists Using Kalighat Paintings

-Jamini Roy was a painter from India.
-The government of India awarded Roy Padma Bhusan in 1954.
-Roy is still regarded as one of the most notable students of Abanindranath Tagore, another renowned Indian artist and educator.
+Post-modern Indian artist, Jamini Roy was influenced by the Kalighat painting.
+In the year 1954, Roy received the Padma Bhushan award from the Government of India.
+Roy is still regarded as one of the most noteworthy students of Abanindranath Tagore, another well-known Indian artist and educator.

 Kalam Patua is a modern practitioner of Kalighat painting.
-He was born within the Patua group of scroll painters and storytellers and later taught himself the Kalighat style, which relies on West Bengal scroll painting customs and Indian miniature painting. i
+He was a member of the Patua group of scroll painters and storytellers, he later taught himself the Kalighat style which deals with Indian miniature painting and West Bengal scroll painting traditions.

 As you can see, Indian art has a lengthy history and has survived our country’s challenges.
 Kalighat was one style of art that depicted these difficulties.